Gary Hoover (economist): Career

+In August 1998 he joined the Department of Economics, Finance and Legal Studies at the University of Alabama.
+He was the first and only African American ever hired in that department.
+He was tenured in August 2004 and in 2005 became the Assistant Dean for Graduate Student and Faculty Development in the Culverhouse College of Commerce while maintaining full teaching and research duties.

-Hoover taught at the University of Alabama from 1998 until 2014, where he was a William White McDonald Family Distinguished Faculty Fellow from 2006 - 2014.
+He was granted full professor in August 2010.
+He was a William White McDonald Family Distinguished Faculty Fellow from 2006 - 2014.

 He joined the University of Oklahoma as chair of the Department of Economics in January 2015 and was appointed a President's Associates Presidential Professor in 2017.
-He is the founding editor of the Journal of Economics, Race and Policy.
+He was the first and only African American ever hired in that department.
+In the same year, he became the founding editor of the Journal of Economics, Race and Policy.
 From 2018 until 2020 he was the vice president of the Southern Economic Association.

-Since 2013 he has been co-chair of the Committee on the Status of Minority Groups in the Economics Profession.
+In January 2021, he became Professor of Economics and executive director of the Murphy Institute at Tulane University.
+From 2022 to 2023, he was the president of the Southern Economic Association.
+He served as the co-chair of the Committee on the Status of Minority Groups in the Economics Profession 2012 to 2024.